VatsalPatel18/ml-copilot-agent/README.md

 # ML-Copilot-Agent

-ML-Copilot is an interactive machine learning assistant that streamlines the process of data preprocessing, model training, evaluation, plotting results, and generating documentation—all through a command-line interface powered by OpenAI's GPT models.
+ML-Copilot is an interactive machine learning assistant that streamlines the process of data preprocessing, model training, evaluation, plotting results, and generating documentation—all through a command-line interface powered by OpenAI's GPT 4o.

+The framework is build as an llm-agent with llama-index workflow, which is able to execute realtime code through code-intepreter which is present as a tool with the llm-agenmt.

-## Features
+## LLM-Agent-Features

 - **List Files**: View files in the current directory.
 - **Data Preprocessing**: Preprocess data for binary classification tasks with customizable instructions.